mdrsk/Network_Security/Topology.md

 Snort is an open-source, lightweight, free network intrusion detection system (NIDS) software for Linux and Windows to detect emerging threats.
 It’s capable of of performing real-time traffic analysis and packet logging on IP networks.

+What about intercepting HTTPS Traffic? -> Squid proxy (or mitmproxy but limited to hosts only, squid can be centralized) Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
+It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
+Squid has extensive access controls and makes a great server accelerator.
+It runs on most available operating systems, including Windows and is licensed under the GNU GPL.